What is health literacy?

 In the UK, the average reading age is 9-11 years old.
 This means that many adults read at a level expected of children in primary school, and this reading level has significant implications for health literacy.

-of what the doctor tells us verbally we forget, studies have shown.
+• Studies have shown that 50% of what the doctor tells us verbally, we forget.